 (3) The receipt of a report that is to be regarded as having occurred under subsection (2) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day after the Clerk receives the report.

-(4) If in any year any indemnity or guarantee given under section 31(1) or (2) remains outstanding, the Auditor General may include in his or her report under section 95 of the Financial Administration and Audit Act 1985 a report on the extent of the liability of the State under those indemnities and guarantees.
+(4) If in any year any indemnity or guarantee given under section 31(1) or (2) remains outstanding, the Auditor General may include in his or her report under section 24 of the Auditor General Act 2006 a report on the extent of the liability of the State under those indemnities and guarantees.

+[Section 37 amended by No. 77 of 2006 s.
+17.]

 38. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.